jackaltx/PiFarm_Ansi/readme.md

 Pfsense instructions

 ## Steps

+Prior to pulling this file on Centos8 install git  "dnf install git-all -y"

 - Edit the farm.yml to set infrastructure variables. (details pending)
 - On the Farmer node download ansible and create the ssh keys  (./bin/init_ssh)
 - Push the keys to all the  WorkerNodes  (ansible-playbook -u pi -k initialize_cluster.yml)